cylinderlight/udp2serial/README.md

 to run the program interactively from an ssh console type python /usr/bin/udp2serial.py this is recomended since the code is not heavily tested and the program may stop

+an initscrip is provided  in /system/etc/init.d/udp2serial copy it to the linino corresponding folder for automatc startup this script also resets the arduino microcontoller for clean buffers status

 the UDP ports are coded as constants, defaults are: receive on port 10000, send on port 11000